 - Ring Oldies: The over fifty Atlantis and Mil Máscaras in Toryumon México can still go, and being old proved unable to stop Atlantis from going to Japan as well.

-- Tag Team Twins: The Brahman Brothers/Sato Twins are the kings of this trope in Japan were considered one wrestler in Toryumon X and were allowed to compete in matches as the same person, as the referee would rather permit it than try and figure out who was who.
+- Tag Team Twins: The Brahman Brothers/Sato Twins are the kings of this trope in Japan.
+They were considered one wrestler in Toryumon X, and were actually allowed to compete in matches as the same person, as the referee would rather permit it than try and figure out who was who.

-- Took a Level in Badass: The prime example would have to be the Sato twins, who went from The Sailor Boys (pop idol backup singers for Taiji Ishimori) to the Brahamns (Hindu occultist deathmatch afficionados).
+- Took a Level in Badass: The prime example would have to be the Sato twins, who went from The Sailor Boys (pop idol backup singers for Taiji Ishimori) to the Brahamns (Hindu-Satanic occultist deathmatch aficionados).